-This is an electronic copy of a chapter in Globalisation and the Challenge to Criminology, edited by Francis Pakes.
+This is a copy of a chapter in Globalisation and the Challenge to Criminology, edited by Francis Pakes.
 London: Routledge, 2013.
-Also available as pdf document.
+Also available as pdf document and as preview.

 Please cite as: Deflem, Mathieu and Samantha Hauptman.
 2013.
 "Policing International Terrorism."
 Pp. 64-72 in Globalisation and the Challenge to Criminology, edited by Francis Pakes.
 London: Routledge.

 Propelled by the tragic events of September 11, terrorism has become a central driving force in international police work, both in the form of unilateral international police activities abroad as in the form of enhanced systems of international cooperation.
 This chapter reviews the main trends of the policing of international terrorism that have emerged across national jurisdictions and at the level of international police organizations.
 It is reviewed how the dynamics of the policing of international terrorism can be accounted for on the basis of the increasing bureaucratization of modern police institutions and their difficult co-existence with political attempts to take control of counterterrorism as matters of national security.